mguidoti/FSND-p5-neighborhood_map/README.md

 ### Sources

 This projected used a [cover image](https://i.pinimg.com/originals/6d/4b/5e/6d4b5edf80117fbf73d4dab7be8ab7f9.jpg) found on a simple Google search, and an open sourced [black and white Google Maps Style](https://snazzymaps.com/style/79/black-and-white) from [Snazzymaps.com](https://snazzymaps.com). https://snazzymaps.com/).
 Foursquare and Google Maps black logos were found [here](https://tchol.org/images/foursquare-png-13.png) and [here](https://image.flaticon.com/icons/png/512/104/104106.png), respectively.

+### Known Issues

+As the locations are all from a Brazilian city, the info Foursquare's tips are in Brazilian Portuguese - sorry for that!